 The best gift I ever received was a book full of all my grandma's baking recipes.
 She built a collection for me over the course of a few months, writing down for the first time some of her very best recipes that she knows by heart.
 Others are newspaper clippings or type-written rules passed down from some of her family members.
 The pages are decorated with little stickers and little notes of advice and tips from her.
 When I opened it up on Christmas I was blown away by the thoughtfulness, and to say that I cherish it is an understatement.

 My grandma will always be my favorite cook and my favorite baker.
 She has been making some of her specialities for us since we were very little, and I am so excited to be able to share them with my own kids someday.

 She makes the best coffee cake.
 It's old fashioned, straight-forward, and delicious.
-It'd be the perfect lazy Labor Day breakfast-in-bed with a good cup of coffee.
+It'd be the perfect lazy Sunday breakfast-in-bed with a good cup of coffee.